 Address: Found almost after every 3 streets!
 Search for the outlet near you: http://pkg.navitime.co.jp/matsuyafoods/?lang=en

 - Orders are made via the food menu machine usually located at the entrance of the restaurant.
 Select the English menu and it works similar to how you would buy a train ticket at our MRT station.
 Both coins and notes are accepted.

-- The culture in Japanese Fast Food Chain especially with such hollow square style do not usually encourage long dining session.
+- The culture in Japanese Fast Food Chain especially with such hollow square bar seating style do not usually encourage long dining session.
 You order; eat; finish; go.
 As such, it is very popular among single diners who will typically leave right after they finish their meal.